thiagola92/deep-get/README.md

 big_images = product.get("images", {}).get("active", {}).get("big", [])
 ```

-Either way can be quite tiring to use and complicated if the structure gets bigger and bigger (like a json from a complicated website).
-Using `dget` simplify this type of navigation.
+Either way can be quite annoying to write and complicated.
+If the structure gets bigger and bigger (like a json from a complicated website), using `dget` may simplify this situation.
 ```python
 big_images = dget(product, "images", "active", "big", default=[])
 ```